Always wanted to start a business? Need funding to kickstart your idea?

 The strength of this program comes from how we leverage our partnerships with other organizations.
 In addition to the incredible support from the Ohio Community Development Corporation Association (OCDCA), a key partner for this program is the Akron Minority Business Assistance Center (MBAC), hosted by the Akron Urban League.
 NECIC has partnered with the Akron MBAC to bring business counseling services to Richland County.
 This includes assistance with business certifications like Women Business Enterprise (WBE), Minority Business Enterprise (MBE), Veteran Business Enterprise (VBE), and more.
 Please click the button below to find out more about these services and opportunities.

-Registration is open for Groups 3 and 4!
+Registration is open for the 5th and final group for 2020!
 Register quickly before spots fill up!

-We will repeat the course four times in 2020 in order to give more people the opportunity to participate.
-The first group was from February 4 through April 14, the second group started May 4 and will end on June 30, the third group will be July 16 through September 2, and the final group will be September through October.
+We will repeat the course five times in 2020 in order to give more people the opportunity to participate.
+The first group was from February 4 through April 14, the second group started May 4 and will end on June 30, the third group will be July 16 through September 2, the fourth group will be September 2 through October 19, and the final group will be October 21 through December 11.

-There will be two classes per week, with each class lasting 90 minutes.
-Exact dates and times for Group 4 have yet to be determined and will depend on the availability of participants (which is why it's so important to register early).
+There will be two classes per week, Mondays and Wednesdays from 4:30-6pm, with each class lasting 90 minutes.
 The fee to register is $10 and you have to complete the course to be eligible to apply for a microloan.
 Questions?
 Please contact Edward Akinyemi at 419-522-1611, extension 127 or at firstname.lastname@example.org, or schedule a meeting on his calendar by clicking here.